 3. Conclusion

-This document will provide explanations about Gemstone Development boards’ entire software and hardware ecosystem, along with rich project examples, and will explain how to specialize in topics such as the operating system and hardware architecture.
-For example, if you are interested in the Real-Time Ubuntu/Debian-based Linux distribution used for Gemstone and wonder how these systems are assembled or how robotic projects are safely implemented in C++, we encourage you to complete all the resources mentioned throughout the document to develop yourself and join the community with your contributions!
+This documentation will provide explanations for all software and hardware ecosystems of Gemstone development boards, along with rich project examples, and will explain how to master topics such as the operating system and hardware architecture.
+For example, if you are interested in the Real-Time Ubuntu/Debian-based Linux distribution used for Gemstone and wonder how these systems are assembled or how robotic projects are safely implemented in C++, we encourage you to complete all the resources mentioned throughout the documentation to develop yourself and join the community with your contributions!